 Baobab (Adansonia Digitata)

-These are the most common tree in an African Safari and are native to its continent.
-There’s an African legend that says, “The great spirit gave each animal a tree to plant.
+However, the most common tree in an African Safari and is native to its continent.
+So that there’s an African legend that says, “The great spirit gave each animal a tree to plant.
 The hyena was assigned baobab tree and the careless animal as it is, it planted the tree upside down”.
 That’s why the branches of the tree look like roots.
 These trees look so wise that they are featured in movies like “The Lion King” and “Avatar”.

 Acacia (Acacia Tortillis)

 These are the most iconic trees that you find during your Tanzania Safari Holidays.
 These are called “umbrella trees” because of their looks.
 They can easily be spotted during your safari.
 The long sturdy roots of Acacia trees reach deep underground for water, which is why they can survive even in severe drought.
 The roots also help stabilize the soil that has been threatened by erosion.

 Acacia trees are generally 40 – 70 (12 – 21m) feet tall and 3 feet (1m) wide.
 In fact these trees have a very low life span of about 20 – 30 years.
 Acacia trees have thorns.
 While some have long thorns, others have hook-shaped thorns.
 Acacia trees have a very unique quality of releasing a toxin.
 When animals such as giraffes or elephants approach this tree, a defense chemical called “ethylene” is released that can travel up to 45m.
 This secretion of chemicals warns other nearby acacia trees of possible feeders.